 Warts are typically caused by the Human Papilloma Virus (HPV), this virus infects the skin of humans and some animals, to date there are over 100 different types of HPV identified, of these, more than 30 are sexually transmitted.
 It is estimated that around 50 percent of sexually active men and women will get genital HPV at some point in their lives.
 This virus is spread from person to person but despite having direct contact with someone who has warts, you may not develop them yourself.
 This is because, although warts are spread by touch, not everyone is susceptible to them, children are usually most likely to suffer from warts as their immune system has not developed fully, also adults who are run down or recovering from other illnesses can be infected more easily as their immune system is at a low point.
 This means that even though you may not develop them by touching someone else’s wart, another person could.

 Warts are common in children, adults, and even the elderly.
-Anyone can develop a wart, no matter what their age, sex, or race.
+Anyone can develop one, no matter what their age, sex, or race.
 As already mentioned above, most warts are harmless, but they can be painful, especially when they are located in a position that is likely to be snagged by clothing.
-For children especially, the appearance of a wart can be a source of embarrassment and shame due to the fact that other children are on many occasions quick to ridicule the wart sufferer.
+For children especially, the appearance of a wart can be a source of embarrassment and shame due to the fact that other children are on many occasions quick to ridicule the sufferer.

 The occurence of warts affects a large percentage of the worlds population, this has caused a high interest in wart removal methods and in techniques for the prevention of wart infection.
-Many people question whether warts are dangerous or contagious, well the vast majority of warts are not dangerous but they are contagious and can be spread from person to person easily.
+Many people question whether warts are dangerous or contagious, well the vast majority of them are not dangerous but they are contagious and can be spread from person to person easily.

-On the rare occasion that a wart is found to be dangerous it should be noted that the wart is only a symptom of an underlying illness such as, for example, HIV/AIDS or Leukaemia which means that your immune system is weakened and you are more likely to be susceptible to virus attack.
+On the rare occasion that one is found to be dangerous it should be noted that the wart is only a symptom of an underlying illness such as, for example, HIV/AIDS or Leukaemia which means that your immune system is weakened and you are more likely to be susceptible to virus attack.

 There are a number of over-the-counter treatment options for you as an alternative to visiting the Doctor.
 These self treatment options are usually quite inexpensive.
 Of course, you are always advised to be cautious when treating yourself, even with a minor skin condition, such as a wart.
 Simple wart removal tips have been around for many years and although the success rate of such tips has never been verified there is a probability that quite a few of them will show good results.